The one-electron charge density,

 where we interpret as the number of electrons associated with .
 If the basis functions are atom-centered, the number of electrons associated with a given atom can be obtained by summing over all the basis functions.
 This leads to the Mulliken formula for the net charge of the atom :

-Although conceptually simple, Mulliken population analyses suffer from a strong dependence on the basis set used, as well as the possibility of producing unphysical negative numbers of electrons.
-An alternative is that of Löwdin population analysis,720 which uses the Löwdin symmetrically orthogonalized basis set (which is still atom-tagged) to assign the electron density.
+(1950), 18, pp. 365. which uses the Löwdin symmetrically orthogonalized basis set (which is still atom-tagged) to assign the electron density.
 This shows a reduced basis set dependence, but maintains the same essential features.

 While Mulliken and Löwdin population analyses are commonly employed, and can be used to produce information about changes in electron density and also localized spin polarizations, they should not be interpreted as oxidation states of the atoms in the system.
 For such information we would recommend a bonding analysis technique (LOBA or NBO).

-A more stable alternative to Mulliken or Löwdin charges are charges derived from the electrostatic potential (ESP),332 of which there are several different types.
-So-called “ChElPG” charges,132 whose name is an acronym for “Charges from the Electrostatic Potential on a Grid”, are perhaps the most conceptually straightforward of the various ESP-derived charge schemes.
+(1990), 11, pp. 361. whose name is an acronym for “Charges from the Electrostatic Potential on a Grid”, are perhaps the most conceptually straightforward of the various ESP-derived charge schemes.
 By definition, the ChElPG atomic charges are the ones that provide the best fit to the molecular electrostatic potential, evaluated on a real-space grid outside of the van der Waals region and subject to the constraint that the sum of the ChElPG charges must equal the molecular charge.
 Q-Chem’s implementation of the ChElPG algorithm differs slightly from the one originally algorithm described by Breneman and Wiberg, 137 J. Comput.
 Chem.

-A closely-related set of ESP-derived charges are the so-called “Merz-Kollman" charges,1034, 95 in which the atom-centered charges are fit to reproduce the ESP on a small number of concentric atomic spheres (or van der Waals surfaces of the molecule), and in this respect the Merz-Kollman algorithm is similar to Q-Chem’s Lebedev-based implementation of the ChElPG charges.
+(1990), 11, pp. 431. in which the atom-centered charges are fit to reproduce the ESP on a small number of concentric atomic spheres (or van der Waals surfaces of the molecule), and in this respect the Merz-Kollman algorithm is similar to Q-Chem’s Lebedev-based implementation of the ChElPG charges.
 Q-Chem’s algorithm for computing Merz-Kollman charges uses surfaces constructed from atomic spheres whose radii are 1.4, 1.6, 1.8, and 2.0 the atomic van der Waals radii.
 Lebedev or spherical-harmonics grid points are placed on each surface with a 0.5 Å default spacing between these grid points.
 These charges can be restricted to satisfy “chemical symmetry”, where chemically equivalent atoms have the same atomic charge value, leading to the so-called “RESP” charges.
 235 J. Am.
 Chem.
 Soc.

 Note: Both ESP_CHARGES and RESP_CHARGES can be used to compute the atomic charges of any singlet excited state from a CIS or TDDFT calculation (RPA or TDA).
 For excited-state popular analysis, it is recommended to turn on CIS_RELAXED_DENSITY.
 Physically, the external electrostatic environment should feel the relaxed excited state density not the unrelaxed density.

 (1977), 44, pp. 129. provides yet another definition of atomic charges in a molecule:

 where is the nuclear charge of , is the isolated ground-state atomic density of atom , and is the molecular density.
 The sum goes over all atoms in the molecule.
 Thus computing Hirshfeld charges requires a self-consistent calculation of the isolated atomic densities (the promolecule) as well as the total molecule.
 Prior to the SCF calculation, the Hirshfeld atomic density matrix is constructed.
 After SCF convergence, numerical quadrature is used to evaluate the integral in Eq.
 (10.5).
 Neutral ground-state atoms are used, as the choice of appropriate reference for a charged molecule is ambiguous (such jobs will crash).
 As numerical integration (with default quadrature grid) is used, charges may not sum precisely to zero.
 A larger XC_GRID may be used to improve the accuracy of the integration, but the magnitude of the Hirshfeld charges should be largely independent of grid choice.

-The charges (and corresponding molecular dipole moments) obtained using Hirshfeld charges are typically underestimated as compared to other charge schemes or experimental data.
-To correct this, Marenich et al. introduced “Charge Model 5” (CM5),753 which employs a single set of parameters to map the Hirshfeld charges onto a more reasonable representation of the electrostatic potential.
+(2012), 8, pp. 527. which employs a single set of parameters to map the Hirshfeld charges onto a more reasonable representation of the electrostatic potential.
 CM5 charges generally lead to more accurate dipole moments as compared to the original Hirshfeld charges, at negligible additional cost.
 CM5 is available for molecules composed of elements H–Ca, Zn, Ge–Br, and I.